-The Mamluk people even killed Arab Muslim leaders if they tried to hurt or kill another Mamluk like themselves and this led to the great Mamluk leader Qutuz coming to power.
-When the Mamluk army finally met the powerful and all conquering Mongol armies during the eighth crusade it was expected that the Mongol armies would be victorious, however to every bodies shock the Mamluk army would totally destroyed the Mongol warriors and defeat their armies.
+When the Mamluk army finally met the powerful and all-conquering Mongol armies during the eighth crusade it was expected that the Mongol armies would be victorious, however to everyone’s shock the Mamluk army was victorious and defeated the Mongol armies.